msabarishan/OOPS-Python/readme.txt

 #OOPs-Object Oriented Programming System
 #Python also supports OOPs.
 #There are two major terminologies that should be known before entering OOPs concept, 1.
 Class 2.Object
+#Class: A Class is like an object constructor, or a "blueprint" for creating objects.
-#Class: Class contains the attributes (variables) and behaviour(methods-In the context of class, functions will be called as methods)
+        Class contains the attributes (variables) and behaviour(methods-In the context of class, functions will be called as methods)
       There are two different types of class.
 1. In-built Class 2.
 User Defined / Extrinsic Class
       1. Inbuilt Class:
                       These class are already available as in-built function in Python.
 Eg: int,str